-Alternatively referred to as a wild character or wildcard character, a wildcard is a symbol used to replace or represent one or more characters.
-Wildcards are typically either an asterisk (*), which represents one or more characters or question mark (?), which represents a single character.
+Alternatively called a wild character or wildcard character, a wildcard is a symbol used to replace or represent one or more characters.
+The most common wildcards are the asterisk (*), which represents one or more characters, and the question mark (?), which represents a single character.
 In the examples below of how a wildcard may be used, realize that wildcards are relatively universal but may not work in every program.

 Percent ( % ) in a wildcard